harfangk/harfangk.github.io/_drafts/2017-09-08-how-to-bake-pi-review.md

 mayonnaise and Hollandaise sauce as examples.
 Both are made with almost identical ingredients and processes, except that mayonnaise uses olive oil and Hollaindaise sauce uses butter.
-They are examples of "things that are somehow the same apart from small details."
+They are examples of "things that are somehow the same apart from small details," which is how she describes abstraction.

 Although analogy to baking is continuously made throughout the book, it is not the only analogy she uses.
 She also draws plenty of other examples from